SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       "devicePermissions": {}
     }

-When user is updated with changed permissions or groups, suitable audit record is stored with type 'User' and activity 'User updated'.
+When user is updated with changed permissions or groups, suitable audit record is created with type 'User' and activity 'User updated'.

 ### DELETE a representation of a user